Skip to main content

 Rajesh Khanna, Amitabh Bachchan and Anand

-I was never part of the Rajesh Khanna era but have grown up watching his movies on television and reading about him in print media.
+I was never part of the Rajesh Khanna era, but I have grown up watching his movies on television and reading about him in print media.
 No doubt his "Anand" is one of my favourite movies.
-A simple story, hummable songs, and great acting; Anand was a classic from Hrishi da.
-The greatest about Anand to me is without hesitation the two songs by my singing idol Mukesh.
-Both the song 'Kahi door jab din dhaal jaye' and 'Maine tere liye hee saat rang kay' is a gem for any Mukesh lover.
+With a simple story, hummable songs, and great acting, Anand was a classic from Hrishi da.
+The greatest about Anand to me is, without hesitation, the two songs by my singing idol Mukesh.
+Both the songs 'Kahi door jab din dhal jaye' and 'Maine tere liye hee saat rang kay' are gems for any Mukesh lover.

 And who can forget this evergreen line penned by Gulzar…